BabakShah/developerportal/pages/overview/metrics.md

 Our SDKs also provide the following metrics about the physical appearance:

-**Gender**

-The gender classifier attempts to identify the human perception of gender expression.

 **Age**

 The age classifier attempts to estimate the age range.
 Supported ranges: Under 18, from 18 to 24, 25 to 34, 35 to 44, 45 to 54, 55 to 64, and 65 Plus.

 **Ethnicity**

 The ethnicity classifier attempts to identify the person's ethnicity.
 Supported classes: Caucasian, Black African, South Asian, East Asian and Hispanic.

+At the current level of accuracy, the ethnicity and age classifiers are more useful as a quantitative measure of demographics than to correctly identify the age and ethnicity on an individual basis.
+We are always looking to diversify the data sources included in training those metrics to improve their accuracy levels.

+**Gender**

+The gender classifier attempts to identify the human perception of gender expression.

 In the case of video or live feeds, the Gender, Age and Ethnicity classifiers track a face for a window of time to build confidence in their decision.
 If the classifier is unable to reach a decision, the classifier value is reported as "Unknown".